 6. Salesforce Architect

-To stitch through all the requirements across project and to be able to suggest the best approach for all the set of requirements an Architect plays a pivotal role.
-Salesforce Architect is responsible to gather technical and functional details from each of the track tech specialists, BAs and functional consultants to be able to come up with the overall approach of how the requirements will be technically designed and delivered.
+To stitch through all the requirements across the project and to be able to suggest the best approach for all the set of requirements, an Architect plays a pivotal role.
+Salesforce Architect is responsible for gathering technical and functional details from each of the track tech specialists, BAs and available consultants to be able to come up with the overall approach of how the requirements will be technically designed and delivered.
 For any technical blockers- they are the key people on the program.

 Average salary (national): $150,000